Gheorghe Chițu: 1870 conspiracy

 An independent liberal deputy by January 1871, Chițu presented a motion to honor the Italian unification.
 His speech alluded to the French Third Republic as Romania's "more glorious sister"—read by Marton as an echo of liberal-and-Factionalist Pan-Latinism, as well as an attempt to rekindle solidarity after France's defeat.
 From September of that same year, he and Theodorian ran a Craiova printing press where they also put out a literary newspaper called Oltenia.
 Also a book editor, Chițu signed a contract with Constantin D. Aricescu for his monograph on the Wallachian uprising of 1821.
 Unusually, it stipulated that Aricescu would have to provide a posthumous portrait of the rebel leader, Tudor Vladimirescu, to be completed by Nicolae Grigorescu—"the only one competent enough to give form to this idea", according to Chițu.
 In that context, the editor mentioned his admiration for Vladimirescu, a "libertarian martyr who had sacrificed himself for national rights and for the betterment of working classes".
 Chițu finally took personal charge of this project, but failed in his bid to sign up Grigorescu; the task fell on another painter, Theodor Aman, "with whom [Chițu] had a long-standing friendship."
 Aman's work is arguably the best known among Vladimirescu's depictions.
 In 1874, Gheorghe and Petre Chițu, together with Aman, established the Craiova Association (Asociațiunea craioveană), a cultural club; it only existed to 1875.

 Chițu was among the founders of the National Liberal Party (PNL), signing its new platform in May 1875.
 By then, he had again resigned his position in the Assembly, at the same time as Candiano, Ion C. Brătianu, George D. Vernescu, Mihail Kogălniceanu, and six other opposition deputies.
 The walk-out was meant to weaken support for the Lascăr Catargiu government, which had just signed a commercial pact with Austria-Hungary that they viewed as an act of economic submission.
 As reported by the more left-wing Candiano, in the early 1870s he was integrated within an Oltenian political machine run by Colonel Ion Logadi, which had split the liberal caucus.
 During the electoral campaign of 1875, Logadi attacked Stolojan but protected Chițu.
 According to Candiano, the latter was a fine orator, "but spineless"; both Chițu and Stolojan "lacked moral authority in the city, as well as civic courage."
+Returning to the Assembly, Chițu engaged in verbal jousting with a "White" leader, Manolache Costache Epureanu, over the issue of election reform.
+Epureanu supported maintaining and even tightening census suffrage, whereas Chițu, who claimed to speak for the PNL as a whole, announced that he supported extension to low-income peasants, with a view to universal suffrage; during their dispute, Epureanu observed that Chițu still wished to maintain some curbs on suffrage, without ever clarifying what these were, and how fair their nature.